 Now I was really encouraged.
 The climb that had been hyped up had proved to be nothing for my body, suddenly strong after 160 miles.
 And I knew the rest of the course was even easier.
 Now suddenly excited, I stayed at this checkpoint for only one minute and took off immediately with another group that had already been there for awhile.

 Still, the last 20 miles seemed to go on forever.
 A lot of stop lights, but at least the roads were very well marked.
 Ironic that I got so off course last year, when in fact this had to be the best marked course I have ever ridden.

 I also was started to get quite hungry, a circumstance of not staying at the checkpoint to eat.
 I just kept thinking of the lasagna that would be served at the end.
 So close, I kept thinking, so close.

 Finally, Interstate 680 was in full sight.
 A few more miles down, and there was Crow Canyon Road.
-Will we make it in by 11:00?
+Would I make make it in by 11:00?
 The answer was a resounding YES!
-10:55pm, or 17 hours 55 minutes and 203 miles after we started, was our final arrival time.
+10:55 p.m., or 17 hours 55 minutes and 203 miles after we started, was my final arrival time.
 Time to celebrate, time to eat.
 Lasagna never tasted so good.

 - 203 mi

 - 5:00 a.m. start, 10:55 p.m. finish—17:55 hours

 - Average Speed: 12 mph moving, 11.3 mph overall